fcarrascosa/StreamlabsChatbotFaceitIntegration/README.md

 ### Elo Check Command

 For this command to work it is **MANDATORY** to fill the FACEIT user's default nickname.
-You can fill it on "Elo Check" tab in this script's settings.
+You can fill it on "Elo Check Command" tab in this script's settings.

 Here's a table with the parameters for this script.